-Typically, a student should expect to have meetings with his/her supervisor or a member of the supervisory team with a frequency of at least once every two weeks averaged across the year.
-The regularity of these meetings may be subject to variations according to the time of the year, and the stage the student is at in his or her research programme.
+Typically, you should expect to have meetings with your supervisor or a member of the supervisory team with a frequency of at least once every two weeks averaged across the year.
+The regularity of these meetings may be subject to variations according to the time of the year, and the stage you are at in your research programme.